andypols/kibaba-browser-performance-test/README.md

 ![ext](./assets/extension.png)

+### 4 Activate the extension to send data to Kibana

-and the CPU activity extension icon at the top.
+Click the extension icon on when viewing the browser tab you want to monitor.

 ![ext](./assets/icon.png)

+This will display a (very ugly) popup

-## 4 View the data on the Dashboard
+### 5 View the data on the Dashboard

 The ```Browser Performance``` dashboard can be accessed from [http://localhost:5601/app/kibana#/dashboards](http://localhost:5601/app/kibana#/dashboards)

+## Other Stuff

-## Handy docker commands
+### Handy docker commands

 * `docker ps -aq -f status=exited` ~ list all your stopped containers using
 * `docker rm $(docker ps -aq -f status=exited)` ~ remove all your stopped containers